StarchOnSteam/Phasmophobia-Roulette/README.md

-A basic WPF app which rolls strategies for Phasmophobia.
+A basic WPF app which serves as a strat roulette for Phasmophobia.

 You can either download the release version: https://github.com/StarchOnSteam/Phasmophobia-Roulette/releases OR build the app yourself from the source code.